jcribeiro98/Bisect/README.md

 ## User Guide

-  An example of use to generate hidden outliers using this package is included in the file `example.R`.
+  An example of use to generate hidden outliers using this code is due, and will be included in the file `example.R`.
 The directory `experiments/` contains all of the necesary files to reproduce the experiments from [2].

 ## References